datadepositor/rw_overplanting/README.md

 # Too Much of a Good Thing

+## Data ##
+- Regression analysis: estim.dta
+- Cost-benefit analysis: ecdf.dta, par.dta
+- Variables from the proprietary TraitTrak data can be generated using do-file 1_dataprep_TraitTrak.do, provided that the same data is purchased.

 ## Main manuscript ##
 - Table 1: do-file 2_estim.do
 - Fig. 1-2: do-file 3_descriptives.do